stephengold/Acorus/README.md

 The evolution of this project is chronicled in
 [its release log][log].

-Prior to January 2022, Acorus was part of the "jme3-utilities-ui" library in the [Jme3-utilities Project][utilities].
+Prior to January 2022, Acorus was a sub-project of [the Jme3-utilities Project][utilities] named "jme3-utilities-ui".

-Since January 2022, the Acorus Project has been a separate project, hosted at [GitHub][acorus].
+Since January 2022, Acorus has been a separate project, hosted at [GitHub][acorus].

 [Jump to table of contents](#toc)